datacoves/docs/docs/how-tos/airflow/my_airflow/start-my-airflow.md

 ![Start My Airflow](assets/airflow_startmyairflow.jpg)

-This will prompt your to restart your development environment.
+This will restart your development environment.

 ![Restart Env](assets/airflow_start.jpg)

 **Step 2:** Once your environment has restarted.
 You will be notified that My Airflow is ready.
-Select `Open My Airflow` and sign in.
+Select `Open My Airflow` and click sign in.

 ![Launch My Airflow](assets/airflow_ready.jpg)

-Thats it, our My Airflow is up and ready to use! 🎉
+Thats it, your My Airflow instance is ready to use! 🎉

 ## Using My Airflow to Develop DAGs